 for Ceramic Matrix Composite Applications

-Explore how CARBOREX® silicon carbide powders can support thermal, mechanical, electrical, and processing requirements in CMC materials.
+Take a deeper technical look at powder selection factors and explore how CARBOREX® SiC powders can support thermal, mechanical, electrical, and processing requirements in CMC materials.

 SiC Powder Reinforcements